oracle/node-oracledb/README.md

-# node-oracledb version 5.0-dev
+# node-oracledb version 5.1-dev

-**This release is under development**
+**This release is under development and information may be incomplete**

 The node-oracledb add-on for Node.js powers high performance Oracle Database applications.

-Use node-oracledb 5.0 to connect Node.js 10.16, 12, 14, or later, to Oracle Database.
+Use node-oracledb 5.1-dev to connect Node.js 10.16, 12, 14, or later, to Oracle Database.
 Older versions of node-oracledb may work with older versions of Node.js.

 Node-oracledb supports basic and advanced features of Oracle Database